pirouzmehmandoost/ama_app/README.md

 ## State of the app as of Sunday, 10:24PM PST

 - Enabled tool calls- LLM can now leverage tools to handle discrete tasks (such as math, data fetching and formatting).

+## State of the app as of Sunday, 10:00PM PST

 - Enabled multi-step tool calls which allow LLM to operate on results of prior calls.
+- Set up Postgres database with Neon integration
+- Added Neon pgvector extension enabling Postgres to store embeddings
+- Set up Vercel Blob integration to store files

+## To-dos:

+## Write RAG chatbot logic-

+Write logic to generate embeddings.
+Currently the LLM cannot be trained on new data, which is key to being a RAG assistant.

+## Write logic to allow interactions with database.

+Embeddings can be stored in databases which support vectors.
+Postgres can be configured as a vector store with Neon's pgvector extension.

+## Enable file uploading-

+Allow for users to upload CSV files on which RAG will train.

-## How I'm currently structuring a generated environmental report-
+## generated environmental report-

+Design UI in which each numbered section below will be generatively added during interaction with the assistant.
+Generated elements can be edited, and may be drag/dropped onto a grid layout.

+The asistant will prompt the user to either define the following list items, such as the title, or to generate based on uploaded content.

 1.)
 Define the Purpose: Determine the specific focus of the report (e.g., climate change, pollution, biodiversity).

 2.)
 Gather Data: Collect relevant data and statistics from credible sources.
 This may include scientific studies, government reports, and environmental organizations.

 3.)
-Outline the Report- provide the following:
+Outline the Report- provide a chat message or file upload from which to generate the following:

-- Title: A clear and concise title.
+- Title
-- Introduction: Briefly introduce the topic and its importance.
+- Introduction: Briefl introduction of the topic, its significance.
 - Background Information: Provide context and relevant background data.
-- Current Situation: Discuss the current state of the environment related to your topic.
+- Current Situation: Discuss the current state of the environment related to title.
 - Impact Analysis: Analyze the effects of the current situation on ecosystems, human health, etc.
 - Recommendations: Suggest actionable steps to address the issues.
 - Conclusion: Summarize the key points and emphasize the importance of action.

-  4.)
-Use GPT for Content Generation:
-  You can prompt GPT to generate sections of the report based on your outline.
-For example:

-- "Write an introduction about the impact of climate change on polar bears."
-- "Summarize the current pollution levels in urban areas."

-  5.)
-Edit and Refine: Review the generated content for accuracy, coherence, and flow.
-Make necessary adjustments to ensure it aligns with your objectives.

-  6.)
-Cite Sources: Ensure that all data and claims are backed by credible sources, and include a bibliography if necessary.

-  7.)
-Format the Report: Organize the content into a professional format, including headings, subheadings, and visuals if applicable.
+- Bibliography

+## generated environmental report-

+Allow for file size formatting, downloading, messaging, email.

+## Refine UI-

+I've placed this task as last on my list as the others require more time and learning.